Project Description

 PROJECT TASKS:

-TASK 1: Theoretical description of BMR in selected 2D systems: surface states of TI, graphene-like 2D crystals and van-der-Waals heterostructures, 2D gas at the interfaces of semiconductor heterostructures and oxides perovskites.
+The main objectives might be divided by the four tasks: TASK 1: Theoretical description of BMR in selected 2D systems: surface states of TI, graphene-like 2D crystals and van-der-Waals heterostructures, 2D gas at the interfaces of semiconductor heterostructures and oxides perovskites.
+TASK 2: Theoretical description of spin-orbit driven phenomena beyond linear-response limit.
+TASK 3: Identification of the possible origins of negative magnetoresistance in systems with spin-orbit interaction beyond the weak localization regime.
+TASK 4: Investigation of electronic and spin transport through two-dimensional layered systems and interfaces.

 IMPORTANCE OF THE PROJECT:

 Understanding the physical origins responsible for BMR and other unidirectional effects allow for their application in new electronics devices.
 In principle, one can think about the new kind of the read-write protocols in the hard drives and logic devices, where the “0” and “1” states related with high and low resistance state of the electronic element can be provided by the two opposite current flow directions.
 Moreover, BMR gives a real chance for electrical mapping the spin texture of the topological surface states.
 This, in turn, would be a great alternative to the angle-resolved photoemission spectroscopy (ARPES).
+The theoretical studies assumed in this project concern fundamental issues of condensed matter physics such as the role of symmetries and topology of electronic states in low-dimensional systems.
+Moreover, results obtained in the project should provide a better understanding of the spin-to-charge interconversion effects.
+This group of phenomena are extensively studied in last years and seem to be very promising for the application in the new generation of spintronics devices.

 Realization period: 02.09.2019 - 02.09.2022